jmamath/jmamath.github.io/content/authors/admin/_index.md

 website: ""
 ---

-I build synthetic data infrastructure for training frontier language models at scale.
+I engineer the synthetic data infrastructure that powers frontier language models.

-As a Research Engineer at Google, I led the data generation pipeline that enhanced Gemini's multilingual instruction-following capabilities across 25 languages.
-This work focuses on creating high-quality synthetic instruction-response pairs that bridge the gap between research methods and production systems.
+As a Research Software Engineer at Google, I was a core contributor to Gemini's multilingual capabilities.
+I architected the end-to-end synthetic data pipeline that scaled instruction-following to 25 languages.
+My work focuses on the intersection of research velocity and production scale—building systems that decouple experimental logic from infrastructure to enable O(1) dataset scaling and 100% reproducibility.

-My expertise in synthetic data generation extends across the LLM training lifecycle: instruction-following (SFT), preference-based alignment, and increasingly, pretraining corpus design.
-I recently published a comprehensive research series on synthetic alignment, synthesizing insights from 20+ papers into actionable guidance for technical leaders evaluating RLHF alternatives.

-I'm focused on synthetic data because the economics are inevitable: as frontier models approach human expert performance, the marginal cost of human feedback increasingly exceeds its marginal value.
-The next competitive advantage lies in architecting generation pipelines that maintain quality while eliminating human bottlenecks—a shift that's already reshaping how leading labs approach training.
+My technical expertise covers the generation of synthetic data for critical post-training phases: from Supervised Fine-Tuning (SFT) to creating data for preference learning.
+I view synthetic data not merely as a cost-saving measure, but as the key lever for post-training scaling.
+I have also synthesized the latest trends in synthetic alignment methods (including the limitations and alternatives to RLHF/RLAIF) in a comprehensive research series.

-This builds on my doctoral research at Sorbonne University, where I developed methods for using synthetic data to predict model behavior under dataset shift—insights that directly inform how I design production pipelines today.
+This engineering philosophy is grounded in my PhD research at Sorbonne University, where I developed methods using synthetic data to predict model behavior under distribution shift—principles I now apply to designing robust, large-scale production data systems.

-If you're evaluating synthetic data strategies for production systems, I'd welcome the conversation.
+I write about the shift from human to synthetic labeling on jmamath.github.io.